emperormoth03/logistic_growth/README.md

 $`r`$ and $`N_0`$:

-We can see from the plot that at t=1500 the population is still in its exponential phase, so we can use the line to estimate the exponential growth rate $`r`$.
+We can see from the plot (Fig. 1) that at t=1500 the population is still in its exponential phase, so we can use the line to estimate the exponential growth rate $`r`$.

 ```r
 data_subset1 <- growth_data %>% filter(t<1500) %>% mutate(N_log = log(N))